 Women were also more likely to be obese than their male counterparts when it came to having reflux surgery.

-This would suggest that gender difference might exist when it comes to acid reflux.
-Estrogen, as well, is showing signs in playing a role as an anti-inflammatory agent.
+This would suggest that gender differences might exist when it comes to acid reflux.
+Estrogen, as well, is showing signs of playing a role as an anti-inflammatory agent.

 There are only a few studies that focus on the differences between acid reflux in women and men.
 More study’s, for sure, need to be done.